francisengelmann/mindtunnel/README.md

-# MindTunnel
+MindTunnel 🧠🔊
-Transform written content into immersive audio experiences.
-MindTunnel converts research papers, essays, and documents into high-quality audio files, allowing you to absorb knowledge during commutes, workouts, or any time reading isn't practical.
+Transform written content into immersive audio experiences! 🎵 MindTunnel converts research papers, essays, and documents into high-quality audio files, allowing you to absorb knowledge during commutes, workouts, or any time reading isn't practical. 📖➡️🎧

-## Installation
+## Installation 🛠️

-### 1. Environment Setup
+### 1. Environment Setup 🌍

 Create and activate a new conda environment: